Price comparison from over 24,000 stores worldwide

-With the launch of the Level Lock (now known as the Level Bolt) a few months ago, the startup changed the conversation around smart locks, proving that monstrous keypads and chunky battery packs didn’t need to be part of the smart lock equation.
+With the launch of the Level Lock (now known as the Level Bolt), Level Home changed the conversation around smart locks, proving that monstrous keypads and chunky battery packs didn’t need to be part of the smart lock equation.

 This review is part of TechHive’s coverage of the best smart locks, where you’ll find reviews of competing products, plus a buyer’s guide to the features you should consider when shopping for this type of product.

 Let’s start with the hardware.
 Both the exterior and interior escutcheon look completely innocuous, and one of the three available finishes should allow it to fit in fine with just about any interior.
 Simplicity was the goal of the original Level Bolt, and the same is true here.
 One tiny screw is needed to connect the internal lock mechanism to the backset—which is now adjustable, as Level previously promised—and two screws are used to connect the deadbolt to the door frame.
 Two more screws connect the two escutcheons together, and that’s it.
 A wildly clever design hides the screwheads by making the interior deadbolt paddle magnetic.
 Just pop it onto the housing and it instantly adheres in the correct orientation.
 (Insert a paperclip into a tiny hole underneath if you need to remove it.)
 The lock can be installed inside of five minutes—although Level’s printed installation instructions could decidedly use some work.

 You can open the lock via myriad ways, all of which I tested at length and all of which worked well.
 First, there’s access through the app, which can be shared with other users permanently or for a limited time (though not, say, for certain hours of the day or certain days of the week).